galadril/WorkspacesAdventures/.github/ISSUE_TEMPLATE/3-fix-route-planner.md

 **Example**:
 - Ensure that the planner uses the correct coordinates for both start and end locations.
 - Implement a method to calculate the distance between two points (e.g., using the Haversine formula).

----

-### What challenges do you anticipate?
-Mention any potential difficulties you foresee.

-**Example**:
-- Calculating accurate distances between two sets of coordinates.
-- Ensuring the route planner correctly handles edge cases (e.g., invalid locations).